Media Library for the

 Over the years, the Festival has earned countless travel and tourism industry awards including Top 100 Festivals in Ontario, Best Volunteer Program, Most Innovative Partnership and the prestigious Events of Distinction Award from Festivals and Events Ontario (FEO).
 In addition the American Bus Association (ABA) has long recognized the OPG Winter Festival of Lights as one of its Top 100 Internationally Known Events (2005 – 2015).

-In 2012 the Festival celebrated its 30th season!
+In 2017 the Festival is celebrating its 35th season!
 A research study conducted during the Festivals 2012-2013 season by Enigma Research Corporation found that the OPG Winter Festival of Lights attracts 1.5 million attendees annually with an economic impact of $25 million.

 In 2013, the Festival entered into a new naming rights agreement with a title sponsor, Ontario Power Generation.